Zurina/Learningobjectives/LearningGoals.md

             Parent scope of above is global I guess.

-- Function Closures and the JavaScript Module Pattern
+- **Function Closures and the JavaScript Module Pattern**

     - Javascript closures is Javascript's way of making private variables.
 You call a function that returns a function/object with scope to the parent/called function.
 Hence the return function/object is the only one having access to the parent function.
+Javascript closures are essentially just functions/objects having access to the parent function's scope.

             var makeCounter = function() {
                 var counter = 0;